Care Instructions for PhotographsCollecting Photography

 - Do not slide prints about in a stack.
 The weight of prints in a stack can be considerable, and minute bits if grit will cause surface abrasions or indentations.

-- Prints should be stored in containers that are of special design.
+- Prints should be stored in containers (portfolio boxes) that are of special design.
 There are now many on the market.
-Do not store prints in ordinary wrapping paper or cardboard which is chemically impure.
+Do not store prints in ordinary wrapping paper or cardboard which are chemically impure.
 Avoid musty, humid areas as well as areas in contact with fumes and gases.
 Do not store unframed prints on edge; the mount may become curved.

 - Never use rubber cement, scotch tape or any hygroscopic material with, or adjacent to, photographic prints; they can be extremely damaging to both print and mount.

 - Use Plexiglas or glass in the frame.
 Plexiglas has the advantage of less weight and is clearer than glass, but it does scratch easily.
-Do not use anti-reflection picture glass, as it visually destroys the tonal values of the image.
+Be aware that glass can break and damage or destroy a photograph.